jrussellsmyth/quadsmack_keebs/README.md

   * _Coming Soon_ [Mostly Printed Keyboard One](/MostlyPrinted_KBD1/README.md) - My first split ergo design.
 Aggressive pinky stagger and splay 3x5_4 layout, hotswap sockets, handwire based on cheap Raspberry PI Pico.

+# Gallery
+Builds of Quadsmack Keebs, by myself and others, can be found in [Gallery](/Gallery/README.md)

+# Variant Requests
+Looking for a variation of one of my existing designs?
+Maybe you need support for a different MCU, want to add or remove keys, or need wireless capability?
+You're welcome to request a variant!

+Please use the [Variant Request template](https://github.com/jrussellsmyth/quadsmack_keebs/issues/new?assignees=&labels=variant&projects=&template=variant-request.yml) to submit your request.
+While I can't guarantee delivery or specific timelines, I'll do my best to honor requests as time and resources allow.
+Community involvement and detailed specifications help increase the likelihood of implementation.

+All requests are considered and help guide the future direction of QuadSmack Keebs designs!